 Give your utility room charm and character by fancying up the walls.
 Consider wallpaper, wainscoting or a beautiful new paint job—sage green is a popular contemporary choice.
 Framed vintage pictures will add visual interest.

 You can’t go wrong with a coastal style utility room that is simple, organic and full of light.
 A mix of pale timber and lots of white will do the trick.
 Just ensure there’s a decent amount of storage and plenty of counter area.
 To keep things extra streamlined, consider recessed pulls for drawers.

 27. Go for a contemporary vibe

 For a gorgeous utility room which is fresh, clean and modern, opt for a classic combination of timbers and marble.
 Keep things basic and functional but still chic by opting for a simple black and white colour scheme and streamlined design.

 A utility room can really be anything you want it to be.
 If it’s close to your back door and garden, you might be wanting to use the space to carry out plant care tasks as well as handle the household laundry needs.
 A large farmhouse sink will be a big advantage in that case.
 And if you keep your washer and dryer side by side rather than stack them, it will create more usable counter space.

-And that’s a wrap on 40 utility room ideas that show off utility rooms and even the most compact utility spaces that do their job and look good doing it.
+And that’s a wrap on my selection of ideas that show how utility rooms (and even the most compact utility spaces) can do their job and look good doing it.
 Do you have a utility room and if so, what are its functions?
-Why not let me know in the comments!
+Let me know in the comments!